folutade/KnowThatYouAnointed/content/posts/the-party.md

 * "Clout chasers" can be seen as a form of “culture vulture” since "clout chasers" are metaphorically scavenging off of someone else who has been “killing it” rather than using their own skills, discipline, or hard work to eat what they kill.
 Thus, "clout chasing" is also a way for someone to avoid "paying dues" or working hard, as Kendrick mentioned in the first verse.

-* Kendrick previously described "clout chasing" as a "disease" on "Rich Spirit" from *Mr. Morale & the Big Steppers.*
+* Kendrick previously described "clout chasing" as kind of mask on "N95 and as a disease on "Rich Spirit" from *Mr. Morale & the Big Steppers.*

+  * *Take off the foo-foo
+  **Take off the clout chase**
+  Take off the Wi-Fi
+  Take off the money phone
+  Take off the car loan
+  Take off the flex and the white lies
+  Take off the weird-ass jewelry
+  I'ma take ten steps
+  Then I'm takin' off top five
+  Take off them fabricated streams
+  And them microwave memes
+  It's a real world outside (take that shit off)*
+  -"N95"

   * *Frat brother, real nigga, that brother
   We just upped the score, give me dap, brother
   Spirit medium, I don't rap, brother